Xauric/ResumeGuide/README.md

 - Your geographical location.
 Unless you're applying to local jobs, having your location on a resume will more often be used as a reason to disqualify you.
 - Any social media that isn't strictly work related.
 This means Facebook, Twitter, Instagram, everything that might be used for personal use.

-You want to make yourself as memorable as possible, and you want to make getting a hold of you as easy as possible.
+You want to make getting a hold of you as easy as possible.
 Make sure you have your phone on you, and promptly get back to anyone who contacts you.
+Make sure to also update your voicemail if you're job hunting to ensure it sounds clear and professional.
 This should constitute no more than 1/5th of your total resume.

-# The second part: Your professional summary
+## The second part: Your professional summary
 Your professional summary is the tl;dr of who you are.
+It should be able to answer "Why do you want this job?" before the question is even asked.

-It should be:
+This should include:
 - Who you are
 - What you're doing
 - What you *want* to do